-It’s been nearly two years since Houston has got to celebrate the eclectic, nifty, and rather raucous festivities of Art Car Parade.
-After a two-year-long hiatus, the eclectic automotive exposition is roaring back into town for their 35th year.
-Mark your calendar for the weekend of April 7 – 10 when the Houston Art Car Parade will once again motor through the streets of Downtown.
+The eclectic automotive exposition is roaring back into town for their 36th year.
+Mark your calendar for the weekend of April 6 – 16 when the Houston Art Car Parade will once again motor through the streets of Downtown.

-The festival takes place over a full weekend beginning on April 7th.
-It’s set to feature over 250 craft cars from artists, schools, non-profits, and other creators from across the country.
+The festival takes place over the course of 10 days.
+Beginning on April 6th, the iconic event is set to feature over 250 craft cars from artists, schools, non-profits, and other creators from across the country.

-Starting on April 7, the organization is holding The Main Street Drag, in which the vibrant vehicles will venture on “mini parades” through town, visiting schools, hospitals, and more in an effort to “bring the parade to the people.”
+On April 13, the organization is holding The Main Street Drag, in which the vibrant vehicles will venture on “mini parades” through town, visiting schools, hospitals, and more in an effort to “bring the parade to the people.”
 Later that day, visitors can catch a sneak peak at Discovery Green with around 100 cars placed about the promenade.
-The night will also coincide with Discovery Green’s UHD Thursday Night Concert Series, that which will feature Ren Patrick of American Idol fame.

-On Friday, April 8, the weekend really starts to rev up with the Art Car Ball.
+On Friday, April 14, things rev up with the Art Car Ball.
 Here, patrons can go pedal to the metal in full costume at the legendary party of music, art, and excitement; that which “teeters somewhere in between the all-out artistic chaos of Burning Man and the debaucherous revelry of Mardi Gras.”
-This year’s ball, located at Orange Show World Headquarters, is set to feature a variety of live performances including space jazz outfit, Golden Dawn Arkestra, Bayou City Comeback Chorus – the latest project of Kam Franklin of The Suffers, an immersive projection art from INPUT/OUTPUT and more.

 Art Car is organized by the Orange Show Center for Visionary Art – the same organization behind the eponymous Orange Show an eclectic monument honoring the self-same fruit, Houston’s Beer Can House, and The Art Car Museum.